Trump hails ‘excellent relationship’ with Kim, turning historic corner

 After the men shook hands, they repaired inside for one-on-one talks.
 In that first meeting they were joined only by translators, a break from standard practice of having at least one aide present for high-stakes huddles.

-Later in the day, advisers will enter the room for a larger bilateral session and a working lunch.
-The White House said Trump would be joined by Secretary of State Mike Pompeo, chief of staff John Kelly, national security adviser John Bolton and the US Ambassador to the Philippines Sung Kim, who has lent his Korea expertise to the talks.
+Later in the day, advisers joined the talks for a larger bilateral session and a working lunch.
+Trump was joined by Secretary of State Mike Pompeo, chief of staff John Kelly, national security adviser John Bolton and the US Ambassador to the Philippines Sung Kim, who has lent his Korea expertise to the talks.

 In the lead-up to the summit, US and North Korean officials were convening contentious final-hour negotiations in a Ritz Carlton hotel here in a bid to narrow gaps on key aspects of the meeting.
 In question is Pyongyang’s precise commitment to nuclear disarmament, and the security guarantees the US is willing to offer in return.